bradwestness/bradwestness.github.io/_posts/2018-10-29-mondays-with-bernine-no-1-postseason-postmortem.md

 understand this, and I believe they did a phenominal job of managing the team that the Brewers are, and not pretending that they can win by doing the same things that the Red Sox or the Dodgers or Yankees would do in a given situation.

-_* In hindsight, thank Uecker we didn't sign Machado, both from an offensive production perspective (or near-total lack thereof), as well as the fact that he's obviously a preening jackass who is clubhouse poison._
+_* In hindsight, thank Uecker the Brewers didn't sign Machado, both from an offensive production perspective (or near-total lack thereof), as well as the fact that he's obviously a preening jackass who is clubhouse poison._

 I'm excited for next year.
-We've got a lot of our core guys coming back.
+The Brewers have got a lot of their core guys coming back.
 Cain, Yelich, Aguilar, Jeffress, Braun, Hader, Woodruff, Burnes, and more will all be back for sure.
 News should start coming out over the next few weeks of who else of the arbitration-eligible guys are getting resigned or not.